 Cathy Kaufman (Chair), aka, dictator-for-life, has been chair of CHNY since 2003.
 She was Associate Editor of Savoring Gotham (OUP 2015) and a Senior Editor of the Oxford Encyclopedia of Food and Drink in America (OUP 2004), and writes for many publications.
-She teaches Food Studies at The New School and is the author of Cooking in Ancient Civilizations; she loves foie gras, but to atone for her gluttony, can be found in Chinatown twice a week, practicing tai chi.
+She is an adjunct professor of Food Studies at The New School and New York University and is the author of Cooking in Ancient Civilizations; she loves foie gras, but to atone for her gluttony, can be found in Chinatown twice a week, practicing tai chi.

 Carolyn Vaughan (Programming Co-Chair) has been cochair of the Program Committee since the dawn of time [or, since 2007].
 Hers is is a familiar name, and perhaps face, to CHNY members as keeper of the program registration lists.
 In her spare time, she is a freelance writer and editor, specializing in art books and exhibition catalogues, and she recently wrote the text for the Metropolitan Museum of Art’s 2015 art book/engagement calendar, Art of the Table.
 She has a serious sweet tooth and her primary culinary interest is making and eating baked goods.

 Julia Mucci (Treasurer and Membership Liaison) came into this world as her mother was preparing food for the Feast of the Seven Fishes.
 She has felt a primal link to Italian-American foodways ever since.
 Julia holds an MS from Syracuse University and is a former public-radio broadcaster.
 She is now a librarian and archivist, with a Masters in Library Science.
-Julia is also a long-standing volunteer with the Astoria CSA, where she leads the CSA Culinary History Book Group, now in its fourth year.
+Julia is also a long-standing volunteer with the Astoria CSA, where she leads the CSA Culinary History Book Group.

 Donna Gelb (Public Relations), a food writer and recipe developer, has been an active member of CHNY since 2003 and served on the board since 2008.
 A native New Yorker, her interest in food began as a teenager growing up in Spain, Switzerland, and England.
 Back in New York she trained at Peter Kump’s, which led to regular stints of recipe testing for The New York Times Magazine, and a column in The New York Daily News.
 She has collaborated with Francis Mallmann and Peter Kaminsky on two books: the award-winning Seven Fires: Grilling the Argentine Way (Artisan 2009) and Mallmann on Fire (Artisan 2014).